 Upon Luther’s retirement from IBM, Luther and Liane moved closer to the Guddats in Florida.
 Thirty years later, they celebrated their sixtieth wedding anniversary in their new hometown of Chattanooga, Tennessee.
 They have nine grandchildren and an ever-increasing number of great-grandchildren.

 Liane receives many invitations to speak at churches, schools, colleges, ladies’ retreats, and civic organizations.
 “Whenever I am asked to speak somewhere,” Liane says, “I am excited about telling what God has done in our lives.
 I am also happy to be able to thank the American people for having helped the Germans after WWII by sending clothing and food.
 As a speaker, I am thankful for the opportunity to share my joy of being a citizen of the United States and to convey my appreciation for the true freedom our family has found in this great land.”

 If you are interested in scheduling Liane to speak,

 On a Final Note

-Just in case you were wondering how Refuge and From Fear to Freedom relates to the ministry of DDCommunity, within these books you will find more than 16 Christian leaders whose lives intertwine to find Christ relevant in wartime.
-Liane Brown shared the stories of these heroes who served as the examples during the formative years of Melanie Lewis, co-founder of DDCommunity.
+Just in case you were wondering how Refuge and From Fear to Freedom relates to the ministry of DDCommunity, within these books, you will find more than 16 Christian leaders whose lives intertwine to find Christ relevant in wartime.
+Liane Brown shared the stories of these heroes who served as examples during the formative years of Melanie Lewis, co-founder of DDCommunity.
 Liane Brown is Melanie Lewis’ mother.